Arsero/shieldbug/README.md

 # shieldbug
- A bug tracker made with NodeJs and Angular
+ A bug tracker made with NodeJs and React